-A different type of waste is generated at each stage of the construction process.
-Brick and concrete blocks are produced at the initial stage of demolition of facilities, which will be replaced with a new investment, while old bitumen or track ballast constitutes waste produced after the removal of the road and tracks.
-The most commonly generated waste types include soil and rubble, rocks and waste from renovation and disassembly of construction facilities and road infrastructure.1 Many of them can be re-used at subsequent stages of conducted works.
-Removed soil is a valuable material and can be applied for finishing works.
-Bushes or branches from clearance, which often cannot be avoided, may be used as the biomass fuel or gardening material after so-called chipping, i.e. grinding to produce small parts.
-Detailed information on the amount of waste may be found in tables at the end of the report.
+A different type of waste is generated at each construction stage.
+Bricks and concrete waste are produced at the initial stage of demolition of facilities, on the site where a new project is to be established, while old asphalt or track ballast is produced after the road and track removal.
+The most commonly generated waste types include soil and rubble, rocks and waste from renovation and disassembly of construction facilities and road infrastructure.
+Many of them can be re-used at subsequent stages of works.
+Removed soil is a valuable raw material that may be applied for finishing works.
+Shrubs and branches from felling, which often cannot be avoided, can be used as biomass fuel or horticultural material after being ground into small pieces (so-called chipping).

 Waste generated on construction sites has been more frequently reused (e.g. crushed concrete from demolition may be used as aggregate, removed bituminous mass as reclaimed asphalt).
 During construction and demolition works, the following can be segregated: metal, wood, glass, rubble, soil, earth, gravel and others.

 More detailed information on generated waste can be found HERE .